danejensen/movie-rack/README.md

 The Movie Rack application will help movie theaters publish movies and showtimes, and sell tickets to movies.

-Coding for the application started yet.
+Coding for the application hasn't started yet.
 The first step of the project is a very rough proof of concept.
 Some basic requirements have been sketched.

 ## Requirements